Feb 8, 2021

 What To Do If You Suspect An Auto Repair Scam

-- Contact your insurance company : Your insurance company or broker can investigate the matter and provide you with information about next steps.
+- Contact your insurance company : Your insurer or advisor can investigate the matter and provide you with information about next steps.

-- Report fraud to the Insurance Bureau of Canada : You can file an anonymous complaint with IBC Ontario.
+- Report it to the Insurance Bureau of Canada : You can file an anonymous complaint with IBC Ontario.

 - File a complaint : You can file a consumer complaint with the Ministry of Government and Consumer Services.